ShawnDEvans/smbmap/README.md

-  -v                    Return the OS version of the remote host --admin               Just report if the user is an admin --no-banner           Removes the banner from the top of the output
+  -v                    Return the OS version of the remote host --admin               Just report if the user is an admin --no-banner           Removes the banner from the top of the output --no-color            Removes color from output --no-update           Removes "Working on it..." update message from output

 Command Execution:
   Options for executing commands on the specified host